Alidra/CoqInE/README.md

 Warning: the version of OCaml used to compile CoqInE must be the same as the one used to compile the Coq program that generates the `.vo` files you want to translate.

+Warning: currently, CoqInE has been tested to work properly with OCaml version 4.08.0, Coq version 8.8.2 and Dedukti version 2.7.
+Work is on progress to support more recent versions.

 Installation steps:
 ```
 git clone https://github.com/Deducteam/CoqInE.git